• Home

 Always wear at least SPF 50 sunscreen on your exposed skin, including your hands and feet.

 Wear a sunscreen specifically made for your face, if your skin is sensitive or acne-prone.
-This is my favorite.
+I love this lightweight facial sunscreen in 50 SPF – it goes on smoothly and doesn’t break me out!

 Some makeup has SPF.
 I use a tinted moisturizer with SPF to multi-task and protect my face while it moisturizes my skin.